stephenmwilkins/BluetidesEmissionLines_Public/README.md

 ## Nebular Emission During the Epoch of Reionization

 This page contains the predicted line properties of galaxies in the epoch of reionization associated with [Wilkins et al. 2019](http://arxiv.com).
+You can also download the paper [here]({{ site.url }}/paper/paper.pdf).

 ASCII files are available for each combination of SPS model, IMF, line, and redshift for four different quantity combinations: